Shaaali/identity-apps/docs/guides/conditional-auth/write-your-first-script.md

 ## Prerequisites

 1. You should have registered an application.
-If you don't have an app registered, <a href ="/guides/applications/">register an application</a> in Asgardeo.
+If you don't have an app registered, <a :href ="$withBase('/guides/applications/')">register an application</a> in Asgardeo.
 2. Customize the login flow and enable `Username and Password authentication` authentication.
-3. Create relevant <a href="/guides/user-management/groups/">groups</a> and assign users as necessary to try out the flow.
+3. Create relevant <a :href="$withBase('/guides/user-management/groups/')">groups</a> and assign users as necessary to try out the flow.

 ## Start with the default script

-To start off, <a href="/guides/conditional-auth/configure-conditional-auth/">Configure conditional authentication</a> to your application and check the default script once you enable the two steps authentication.
+To start off, <a :href="$withBase('/guides/conditional-auth/configure-conditional-auth/')">Configure conditional authentication</a> to your application and check the default script once you enable the two steps authentication.

 ```js
 var onLoginRequest = function(context) {